TERITORI/gno/examples/gno.land/r/demo/teritori/escrow/spec.md

 - Contract status is set to `ACCEPTED` after the successful execution
 - Contract `pausedBy` field is emptied.

-#### PayActiveMilestone
+#### PayPartialMilestone

-`PayActiveMilestone` is the process of paying partial amount for the active milestone and not complete the milestone.
+`PayPartialMilestone` is the process of paying partial amount for the active milestone and not complete the milestone.

 - `contractId` and `amount` fields are passed to the endpoint
 - contract should not be at `CREATED` status (offer status), and should be one of `ACCEPTED`, `PAUSED`, or `COMPLETED`